-- A. Applicability: This subsection is adopted under the authority granted by Wisconsin Statutes Section 59.693.
-All activities directly related to the planting, growing and harvesting of agricultural crops are not considered land disturbance activities under this subsection and are, therefore, exempt from all of the requirements of this subsection.
-Other land disturbance and development activities shall be subject to the stormwater management and erosion and sediment control provisions of this Subchapter, if any of the following conditions are present: - 1.
-An area of one acre or greater will be disturbed by excavation, grading, filling, or other earthmoving activities resulting in the loss or removal of protective ground cover or vegetation. - 2.
-Any land disturbing activity over more than 5,000 square feet is to occur on slopes greater than 12 percent. - 3.
-A proposal that creates any surface water feature of over 5,000 square feet in area, such as a lake or pond, will be created. - 4.
-A proposal is made for any specific land use described under Subchapter 16-155 for which a stormwater management plan, grading plan or erosion control plan is required.
+- (1) Applicability.
+This Subsection is adopted under the authority granted by Wis.
+Stats. § 59.693.
+All activities directly related to the planting, growing and harvesting of agricultural crops are not considered land disturbance activities under this Subsection and are, therefore, exempt from all of the requirements of this Subsection.
+Other land disturbance and development activities shall be subject to the stormwater management and erosion and sediment control provisions of this Subsection, if any of the following conditions are present: - (a) An area of one acre or greater will be disturbed by excavation, grading, filling, or other earthmoving activities resulting in the loss or removal of protective ground cover or vegetation. - (b) Any land disturbing activity over more than 5,000 square feet is to occur on slopes greater than 12 percent. - (c) A proposal that creates any surface water feature of over 5,000 square feet in area, such as a lake or pond, will be created. - (d) A proposal is made for any specific land use described under Section 12.155 for which a stormwater management plan, grading plan or erosion control plan is required.

-If a development is proposed in a town that has its own erosion control and stormwater management standards that either meet or exceed those in this subsection, the applicant shall meet the town's standards in lieu of the standards included herein.
+If a development is proposed in a town that has its own erosion control and stormwater management standards that either meet or exceed those in this Subsection, the applicant shall meet the town's standards in lieu of the standards included herein.

-- B. General standards for stormwater management and erosion control: Stormwater runoff, soil erosion, siltation, or sedimentation from all land disturbing and development activities described in subsection (A) shall meet standards in NR 151 and 216 and COMM 60 and 20-21, Wis.
+- (2) General standards for stormwater management and erosion control.
+Stormwater runoff, soil erosion, siltation, or sedimentation from all land disturbing and development activities described in Subsection (A) shall meet standards in NR 151 and 216 and COMM 60 and 20-21, Wis.
 Adm.
-Code or shall be controlled in accordance with Technical Guidelines as developed by the U.S. Department of Agriculture, Natural Resources Conservation Service, or the Wisconsin Department of Natural Resources. - C. Construction site erosion control plan: Prior to the issuance of a zoning permit associated with all land disturbing activities listed under subsection (A), the applicant shall do one of the following: - 1.
-Provide to the Zoning Administrator written evidence of State of Wisconsin approval of a construction site erosion control plan, as applicable; - 2.
-Submit a construction site erosion control plan that meets the technical requirements of NR 216, Wis.
+Code or shall be controlled in accordance with Technical Guidelines as developed by the U.S. Department of Agriculture, Natural Resources Conservation Service, or the Wisconsin Department of Natural Resources. - (3) Construction site erosion control plan.
+Prior to the issuance of a zoning permit associated with all land disturbing activities listed under Subsection (1), the applicant shall do one of the following: - (a) Provide to the Zoning Administrator written evidence of State of Wisconsin approval of a construction site erosion control plan, as applicable; - (b) Submit a construction site erosion control plan that meets the technical requirements of NR 216, Wis.
 Adm.
-Code and has been stamped by a licensed engineer qualified in erosion control planning; or - 3.
-Submit a construction site erosion control plan that meets the technical requirements of NR 216, Wis.
+Code and has been stamped by a licensed engineer qualified in erosion control planning; or - (c) Submit a construction site erosion control plan that meets the technical requirements of NR 216, Wis.
 Adm.
-Code and provide to the Columbia County Planning and Development Department an inspection fee, which will be used by the County to commission a qualified and licensed engineer review the site erosion control plan and practices. - D. Stormwater management plan: Prior to the issuance of a zoning permit associated with all land disturbing and development activities listed under subsection (A), the applicant shall submit a plan for ongoing stormwater management, prepared and stamped by a licensed engineer qualified in stormwater management planning.
-Stormwater management plans required under this subsection shall be designed to: - 1.
-Maintain predevelopment peak runoff discharge rates for the 2-year and 10-year, 24-hour storm events and safely pass the 100-year, 24-hour storm event via an emergency spillway, using the Runoff Curve Numbers designated in Table 16-140-090(1) below for the appropriate site soil hydrological group.
+Code and provide to the Columbia County Planning and Development Department an inspection fee, which will be used by the County to commission a qualified and licensed engineer review the site erosion control plan and practices.

+- (4) Stormwater management plan.
+Prior to the issuance of a zoning permit associated with all land disturbing and development activities listed under Subsection (1), the applicant shall submit a plan for ongoing stormwater management, prepared and stamped by a licensed engineer qualified in stormwater management planning.
+Stormwater management plans required under this Subsection shall be designed to: - (a) Maintain predevelopment peak runoff discharge rates for the 2-year and 10-year, 24-hour storm events and safely pass the 100-year, 24-hour storm event via an emergency spillway, using the Runoff Curve Numbers designated in Table 12.140.09(1) below for the appropriate site soil hydrological group.

-Table 16-140-090(1): Maximum Pre-Development Runoff Curve Numbers (CN)
+Table 12.140.09(1): Maximum Pre-Development Runoff Curve Numbers (CN)